How to Create a PTO Policy Blog Feature

 Bereavement leave

 Bereavement leave, also known as compassionate leave, allows employees to take time off to grieve the death of a loved one.
-Although there are no federal laws around bereavement leave, companies offer it out of compassion.
+Although no federal laws around bereavement leave exist, companies offer to foster an empathetic, employee-centric work culture.

 Family leave

-Family leave is usually paid parental leave of up to 12 weeks on the birth of a newborn or adoption of a child.
-It also includes caregiving leave where employees take some time off to care for a family member with a critical health condition.
+Family leave is usually paid parental leave of up to 12 weeks at the birth or adoption of a child.
+It also includes caregiving leave, where employees take some time off to care for a family member with a critical health condition.

 Voting time